microsoft/AzureMonitorAddonForSplunk/README.md

 ## Installation *nix

 1. Clone this repo to the Splunk Enterprise node.
-2. `mkdir $SPLUNK_HOME/etc/apps/TA-Azure_Monitor_Logs`
+2. `mkdir $SPLUNK_HOME/etc/apps/TA-Azure_Monitor`
 3. From cloned repo directory:
-   `cp -R * $SPLUNK_HOME/etc/apps/TA-Azure_Monitor_Logs/`
+   `cp -R * $SPLUNK_HOME/etc/apps/TA-Azure_Monitor/`
-4. From `$SPLUNK_HOME/etc/apps/TA-Azure_Monitor_Logs/bin/app`:
+4. From `$SPLUNK_HOME/etc/apps/TA-Azure_Monitor/bin/app`:
    `npm install`
-5. `chmod +x $SPLUNK_HOME/etc/apps/TA-Azure_Monitor_Logs/bin/azure_monitor_logs.sh`
+5. `chmod +x $SPLUNK_HOME/etc/apps/TA-Azure_Monitor/bin/azure_diagnostic_logs.sh`
 6. Restart Splunk <br/>

 ## Installation Windows

 1. Clone this repo to the Splunk Enterprise node.
-2. `mkdir $SPLUNK_HOME/etc/apps/TA-Azure_Monitor_Logs`
+2. `mkdir $SPLUNK_HOME/etc/apps/TA-Azure_Monitor`
 3. From cloned repo directory:
-   `copy /S *.* $SPLUNK_HOME/etc/apps/TA-Azure_Monitor_Logs/`
+   `copy /S *.* $SPLUNK_HOME/etc/apps/TA-Azure_Monitor/`
-4. From `$SPLUNK_HOME/etc/apps/TA-Azure_Monitor_Logs/bin/app`:
+4. From `$SPLUNK_HOME/etc/apps/TA-Azure_Monitor/bin/app`:
    `npm install`
 5. Restart Splunk <br/>

 ### After restarting Splunk
-In the Apps manager screen of the Splunk Web UI you should now see "Azure Monitor Logs".
-In Settings / Data Inputs you should see in the Local Inputs list "Azure Monitor Logs".
+In the Apps manager screen of the Splunk Web UI you should now see "Azure Monitor".
+In Settings / Data Inputs you should see in the Local Inputs list "Azure Diagnostic Logs".
 Create a new instance of the add-on and supply the needed inputs according to the Inputs section below.
 I name my instances according to the subscription that I'm monitoring, but you may have other naming standards.

 ### What's an Azure AD Service Principal and where can I get one?
 See here: [Use portal to create Active Directory application and service principal that can access resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)<br/>